NHP is reader-supported. As an Amazon Associate we earn from qualifying purchases.

 If you need Black men hair care tips, ohhhh boy!
 You’re in the right place my man!

 I’m going to give you 4 important hair care protocols to make your maintenance, selection of the best men's hair products and daily routine a lot easier.

 And quiet as it’s kept…

 Lots of dudes don’t know one of the most important factors in getting the best look possible, that game-changing factor is knowing your hair type.

-So let’s chop up game and discuss these Black hair care jewel for men and boys...
+So let’s chop up game and discuss these Black hair care jewels for men and boys...

 Black men typically have more coily type 4 hair and some (especially biracial brothers) have curly type 3 hair.
 As you’d guess, this differs for every Black man, depending on his genetics.
 Try to identify your Black hair type in the hair chart type below.